 Hydro-peroxide is a little miracle solution that hides in most home closets.
-I specifically use it when I feel like my diapers are getting too ‘stinky’, ‘dirty’, or are just in need of a deep cleaning.
+I specifically use it when I feel like my diapers are getting too ‘stinky’, ‘dirty’, or are just in need of deep cleaning.

 Would you believe me if I told you that Hydro-Peroxide is about 85% as effective as bleach as a disinfectant?
 Here is an excellent article that explains why Hydro-Peroxide is effective.

-Both Borax and Hydo-Peroxide can be used as a stripping or deep cleaning solutions for cloth diapers instead of using bleach.
+Both Borax and Hydo-Peroxide can be used as a stripping or deep cleaning solution for cloth diapers instead of using bleach.
 I strip my diapers using this method.
 However, because I have health convictions about Calgon, I eliminate this from the routine and instead focus on the Borax and Hydro-Peroxide.